 To increase GPS reliability and reduce sampling biases we pre-processed the data before subsequent analyses, by undertaking the following steps.

 When GPS signals were not recorded continuously we discarded all fixes taken 30s before signal loss and 30s after retrieval.
 Similarly, we removed fixes with fewer than 5 satellites detected.
 We also removed data suggesting unrealistic speeds (> 10 m displacement between 2 fixes 1 second apart) as these likely represented GPS errors.
 Coordinates were converted from WGS84 to UTM S34 to allow for easier spatial analyses.

-Moments where fewer than 2/3 of the non-juveniles present were recorded were removed to reduce the impacts of “invisible” (untracked) individuals.
+Additionally, moments where fewer than 2/3 of the non-juveniles present were recorded were removed to reduce the impacts of “invisible” (untracked) individuals.

 We also removed predator alarms and one instance of encounter with another group identified using scan data, as these specific contexts are likely to be non-representative of typical meerkat group movement during foraging.
-One individual would occasionally be away from the rest of the group during recording times, either at the communal burrow on babysitting duty or out travelling on their own (“roving” behavior exhibited by adult males before leaving their natal territory for good).
+One individual would occasionally be away from the rest of the group during recording times, either at the communal burrow on babysitting duty or out travelling on their own (i.e., “roving” behavior exhibited by adult males before dispersing from their natal territory).
 In such instances the GPS track of that given individual was discarded but the analyses were performed normally on the rest of the group.
 One day was removed from the analysis because the dominant male of HM19 had left the group with two other adult males and we thought this might affect too much the rest of the group’s dynamic.

 Analysis